Barnsley Early Start and Family Services

 Is childminding for you?

-To help you decide whether this rewarding career is right for you, our Childcare Quality Improvement team offers 1-to-1 advice.
+To help you decide whether this rewarding career is right for you, our childcare quality improvement team offers one-to-one support and advice.

 The team has many years of experience in childcare.
-They can provide guidance and answer any questions you might have to help you get a better understanding of the job.
+They can give guidance and answer any questions you might have to help you better understand this role.

 Contact the team by emailing newchildminderenquiries@barnsley.gov.uk or calling 0800 034 5340.